2023 YOUTH ART MONTH: Art Connects Us

 East Helena, MT 59635

-Send appropriate postage to return your work in April OR pick it up at MAI
+Send appropriate postage to Venmo account in April OR pick it up at MAI.

 Use the link below to send label information to: vcurtiss@ehps.k12.mt.us